 Top Linoleum Flooring related questions

 Do I need to provide my tools or equipment for my linoleum flooring service?

 No, you don’t have to provide any tools or equipment once you’ve hired a linoleum flooring service on Airtasker.
 You can expect your hired Taskers to come fully equipped to do the job.
-What you could supply them is the linoleum flooring you want installed.
+What you could supply them with is the linoleum flooring you want to be installed.
 If you don’t have the lino yet, some Taskers can buy the lino roll you want for a small fee.